DougHennig/Document/Documentation/AmazonS3.md

 * The bucket name appears in the Buckets list.
 Click the name then click Access Points.
 Click Create Access Point.
 Enter a name, select Internet for Network Origin, leave other settings at default (or change them as desired), and click Create Access Point.

 ![](createaccesspoint.png)

-*** TODO: show S3 portal so can see how documents are stored